spree-contrib/spree_mailchimp_ecommerce/README.md

 4. Restart your server

+5. Deployment

-5. Setup you mailchimp credentials on `admin/mailchimp_settings` and than click 'Setup your store' button
+6. Setup you mailchimp credentials on `admin/mailchimp_settings` and than click 'Setup your store' button

 ## User first and last name